Quail-Language/quail/docs-md/spec/chapter1.md

 Specification is split into chapters:

 1. A brief introduction
-   Contains general information, organization of specification, couple of "Hello, World!" programs and contact info.
+   Contains general information, organization of specification, a couple of "Hello, World!" programs and contact info.

 2. Grammar and execution flow
    Contains grammar definition arranged in block-schemas.